 Applicants are expected to hold a university degree or equivalent qualification (at least an upper second or equivalent, GPA of at least 3.3).
 In addition, applicants must submit a portfolio of selected recent creative work.
 The portfolio of sample work should include no more than 3000 words of prose (short stories, excerpt/s from a novel or drama) or 6-8 poems; genres may be combined but this is not a requirement.

-Applications for admission in 2021/22 will open in November 2020.
+Applications for admission in 2024/25 opens on the 1 November 2023.
 Candidates are encouraged to submit applications as soon as possible, as applications are reviewed on a rolling basis as they arrive.
-The closing date for admission is 31 March.
-The 2021/2 academic year will start in September 2021.
+The closing date for admission is 31 March 2024.
+The 2024/25 academic year will start in September 2024.

 The studentships will contribute towards M.Phil. tuition fees (EU or Non-EU) for any School of English taught postgraduate programme.
 They are generously funded in memory of Peter Irons.
 Two studentships will be awarded for the academic year: one for an EU student, and one for a non-EU student.
 For further information, please open this PDF link.